 The RACGP’s Future Leaders program is designed for RACGP Fellows who have had some experience of leadership, but who have not yet undergone significant formal leadership training.
 Your experience could be in the form of leading an idea or perhaps sitting on a board or committee.

-A commitment of approximately four hours per week is required from March 2023 to October 2023, and your attendance at the three-day launch in Canberra in March 2023.
+A commitment of approximately four hours per week is required from our Launch in February 2024 to October 2024.
+Attendance at the launch is a mandatory requirement of the program.

 During the program, you will spend time working on your project initiative, taking part in group work, setting time aside for self-study and attending webinars.